sagiegurari/duckscript/duckscript_sdk/src/sdk/std/fs/zip/pack/help.md

 ### Parameters

  - zipfile - The path to the ZIP archive to be created.
  - files - One or more file paths to pack.
 No globbing is performed.
+However, array handles containing the files to pack can be used.
  - Optional base directory via `--base <basedir>` --- this directory will be used as a base for the file paths inside the archive.
  - Optional append flag via `--append` --- if set, the files will be added to the